 In 1949, Joy graduated with a BArch Honours degree thesis project called 'A New Pilotage Station for Port of Liverpool'.
 She went on to work for Weightman and Bullen, ecclesiastical specialists, before setting up her own private practice, Rutherford Hockey Architects, in 1960.
 Her building designs included housing estates, individual houses, conversions, extensions, alterations and shops.
 In 1974 a commission came from The Mersey Docks and Harbour Board to design a building with pilot facilities for the Liverpool Pilot Service at Amlych, Anglesey – her "thesis design come true".

 In 1954 she married Liverpool pilot Philip Hockey (who also received an MBE, for his work with the RNLI in New Brighton, in the early 2000s).
-She has been a member of Wallasey Historical Society for 52 years and has taught local history at Wallasey Night School for 20 years.
+She has been a member of Wallasey Historical Society for over 50 years and has taught local history at Wallasey Night School for more than 20 years.

-Now, in 2019, Joy is 93 and still in private practice engaged in heritage, historic buildings, and conservation.
-Inspirational and generous-hearted, she’s still actively involved in the school – attending its last three years of graduations and sharing her story with past and present students.
+At the time of writing, Joy is still in private practice engaged in heritage, historic buildings, and conservation.
+Inspirational and generous-hearted, she’s still actively involved in the school – attending graduations and sharing her story with past and present students.

 With thanks to Sandy Britton RIBA for writing this article, and to Joy, her family, and the University of Liverpool for providing the information and photos.